V The Final Battle

-V: The Final Battle (abbreviated as V:TFB) is a 1984 American TV miniseries.
+V: The Final Battle (abbreviated as V:TFB) is a 1984 American science fiction TV miniseries.
 It is a sequel to the 1983 miniseries V written by Kenneth Johnson about aliens known as "The Visitors" trying to take over Earth.

 Johnson parted ways with NBC over creative differences regarding the content of the miniseries; his writing contribution is credited under the pseudonym "Lillian Weezer".
+With a budget of $14 million (one million more than the original four hours), production was delayed until script finalised in December 1983 and filming commenced in mid-January 1984, concluding in late March just six weeks before air date.

 V: The Final Battle is included in the V novelization written by A. C. Crispin.

 Synopsis

-V: The Final Battle was played out over three episodes, set several months after the events of the original miniseries.
+V: The Final Battle was played out over three episodes, starting four months after the events of the original miniseries concluded.